Motley County License Hearing Guide

 - Phone: You can also request the hearing by calling the Texas DPS at their designated phone number.
 Be prepared to provide your driver's license information and arrest details.
 Check the DPS website for the current phone number as it can change.

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will automatically be suspended.
-There are very few exceptions to this rule, so act quickly.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your driver's license will be automatically suspended.
+The suspension will begin 40 days after your arrest date.

 Automatic License Suspension